-A fire at a grade school in Chicago kills 90 students on December 1, 1958; five more children later died as a reuslt of their injuries.
+A fire at a grade school in Chicago kills 87 children and three nuns on December 1, 1958; five more children later died as a reuslt of their injuries.

 The Our Lady of Angels School was operated by the Sisters of Charity in Chicago.
 In 1958, there were well over 1,200 students enrolled at the school, which occupied a large, old building.
 Unfortunately, little in the way of fire prevention was done before December 1958.
 The building did not have any sprinklers and no regular preparatory drills were conducted.
 When a small fire broke out in a pile of trash in the basement, it led to disaster.